j-p-courneya/R-Bioinformatics/_episodes/01-introduction.md

 {: .challenge}

 We will discuss more on where to look for the libraries and packages that contain functions you want to use.
-For now, be aware that two important ones are [CRAN](https://cran.r-project.org/) - the main repository for R, and [Bioconductor](http://bioconductor.org/) - a popular repository for bioinformatics-related R packages.
+For now, be aware that two important ones are [CRAN](https://cran.r-project.org/) - the main repository for R, and [Bioconductor](http://bioconductor.org/) - a popular repository for bioinformatics-related R packages which we will learn more about later.

 ## RStudio contextual help